akankshanb/Bot-Engine/README.md

 Tagline: **Plotbot**

 ## Use cases
-This is an example use case:
+Below are some of the use cases for **PlotBot**
 ```
-Use Case1: Give the user the right plot name with code snippet.
+Use Case 1: Give the user the right plot name with code snippet.
 1 Preconditions
    User must have mattermost account.
 2 Main Flow
-   //User will request meeting and provide list of attendees [S1].
-Bot will provide  possible meeting times and user confirms [S2].
-Bot creates meeting and posts link [S3].
+  [S1] User provides the bot with the type of graph it requires.
+  [S2] Bot returns the appropriate library packages with a usage.
+  [S3] Bot asks the user if they need a sample visualization.
+User responds
+  [S4] Bot returns according to the response
 3 Subflows
-  //[S1] User provides /meeting command with @username,@username list.
-  //[S2] Bot will return list of meeting times.
-User will confirm time.
-  //[S3] Bot will create meeting and post link to google calendar event.
+  [S1] User tells bot the graph type @graph_type. e.g. Histogram
+  [S2] Bot returns the entire code snippet.
+  [S3] Bot asks for plotting sample code provided.
+User confirms.
+  [S4] Bot returns the sample plot.
 4 Alternative Flows
-  //[E1] No team members are available.
+  [E1] Requested graph data not available.
 ```
 ```
 Use Case2: Plot the graph for the user with their sample data.